 Pew offers its science-based research and policy expertise in order to aid decision makers and relevant stakeholders in designing and adopting appropriate management mechanisms and policy decisions to ensure the conservation and long-term sustainability of marine resources, and the ocean.

-Spotlight on the 2013 Indian Ocean Tuna Commission
+Spotlight on the 2013 Inter-American Tropical Tuna Commission Annual Meeting

 In areas beyond national jurisdiction, the conservation and management of marine species are under the purview of a number of multilateral fora and legal instruments.
 These include the United Nations and its various organizations and processes, regional fisheries management organizations and arrangements, the Convention on Biological Diversity, CITES, and others.
 Learn more about these meetings below.